This is a quick orientation and overview of CAS for visitors to our website.

 - STN® Easy is a Web-based interface to the most popular databases available on STN.
 There is no command language to learn, so this service is suited to both infrequent searchers and those who need a simpler, more guided information resource.

-- CAS offers a CD-ROM product for those involved with regulatory compliance might be especially interested in National Chemical Inventories.
+- NCI Global™ is a web-based product for those involved with regulatory and compliance work.

 Chemical Abstracts Service - CAS